Events begin at 4 p.m. ET

 Vergote was a member of three nationally ranked UT cross country teams from 2000-2002.
 The Rockets won the Mid-American Conference Championship in 2001 and 2002 with Vergote finishing as MAC runner-up in 2002.
 Vergote was a two-time NCAA Qualifier and MAC 10K champion in 2003.
 She is a member of the University of Toledo Athletic Hall of Fame.

 Vergote graduated in 2003 from the University of Toledo with a bachelor's of science in education and biology.
-She also has a master's degree in sports management from the University of Massachusetts and served as an intern in the compliance office at Ohio University for one year before coaching at Manhattan.
+She also has a master's degree in sports management from the University of Massachusetts and served as an intern in the compliance office at Ohio University for one year prior to coaching at Manhattan.

 Vergote Coaching Career